 Other apps can’t reach both Triposo and the World Explorer levels.
 Generally speaking, many guide apps like TripIt, Field Trip, IZI travel, etc. are well prepared locally only.
 For instance, if you are going to visit the United Kingdom it won’t be a problem using any of them.
 If you will choose a different destination country is really better to install either Triposo or World Explorer.

 Everything would be fine, but they’re all apps that have a drawback, which put them into the common denominator.

 There are no landmarks provided.
 On top of that, many of them are just mentioned without any description.
 I think that work in this range is still not enough.
 It should be much more knowledge about the tourist places.

 There is no street mode at all.
 This mode would allow you to see the information not only about the route, which you are going through, but raise up some curious topics about the local area.
 It would consist of a solid background for your country-touring trip, especially for people, who are keenly interested in e.g. historical facts or the local environment.

-Except for the guide apps, we can also use the image to recognize mobile apps, from where the most popular is Google Goggles and Bixby Vision (especially for Samsung devices).
+Except for the guide apps, we can also use the image to recognize mobile apps, of which the most popular are Google Goggles and Bixby Vision (especially for Samsung devices).
 Google Goggles can identify various labels or landmarks.
 Thanks to this a user can learn about them easily without any text-based research.
 A very similar role plays the Bixby Vision, which gives some information about the recognized object (Pic.
 16).

 Bixby Vision identifies also the products and other items.
-Similarily, like Google Goggles this app identifies whatever the camera is pointed at.
+Similarly, like Google Goggles this app identifies whatever the camera is pointed at.
 It also analyses the related products/images and is able to find other places nearby when possible.
-This is a kind of intuitive research by identifying whatever is seeing right now.
+This is a kind of intuitive research by identifying whatever is seen right now.

 The Google Goggles, for instance, are able to read the text too, using optical character recognition.
 The gained text snipped can be also translated into different languages.